 Ultimately, if your children are in society (as they should be), they’re going to learn inappropriate words and inevitably find out about things like pornography.
 The most effective way to address it is to be an active and informed parent.
 Talk to your children with grace and humility, acknowledging the fact that everyone is open to temptations of many kinds.
 Don’t expect perfection from them, but warn them of all the dangers in their culture so that they don’t end up choosing the same destructive roads that many others do.
 Finally, be sure to show them that the Good News of Jesus Christ is the only real solution to sin and temptation.

 While parents can’t avoid certain issues when raising children, it’s nonetheless still frustrating that the new Spider-Man movie from Sony, unlike the first two Spider-Man movies from Sony, isn’t a safe space for family entertainment.

 By the way, the first two SPIDER-MAN movies are among the Top 5 most financially successful comic book movies of all time in the United States and Canada, when adjusting for inflation.
 As such, they are also the two most successful movies Sony has ever released – ever!!!Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!